By Debra Soufleris, B.S., DTR

 Just because you’re trying to lose weight doesn’t mean you need to give up your favorite dessert.
 I use the Magic Bullet Dessert Blender to whip up healthy “ice cream” in a flash using frozen bananas.
 It also comes with a recipe book to get you started.
 Add a few flavorings and toppings, like cocoa powder or peanut butter, to mimic your favorite ice cream.
 The combinations are endless!

 Although white potatoes contain a good amount of potassium, they are very high on the glycemic index (GI), which is a ranking of how food affects your blood sugar levels.
 Foods high on the GI tend to cause energy slumps and food cravings.
 Try high-fiber options instead.
 There are many benefits to adding fiber to your diet, and sweet potatoes have a lot of it.
 They are a complex carbohydrate and rank much lower on the GI than white potatoes.
 Also, they are packed with beta-carotene (aka vitamin A), and the fiber will keep you satiated.
 Sweet potatoes are delicious roasted in the oven with a bit of olive oil and spices.

 Losing weight can be difficult.
-But once you know what areas of your diet you need to focus on and create an action plan to replace some unhealthy habits with healthier ones, you will be on your way toward your health goals.
+But, it’s not hard to cut calories for weight loss once you have a plan.
+Learn what areas of your diet you need to focus on.
+Then, create an action plan to replace some unhealthy habits with healthier ones, you will be on your way toward your health goals.
 You can enjoy your favorite foods and still lose weight by simply tweaking them a bit to make them healthier.
 You’ll also feel more energized due to all the additional nutrients from your healthy food choices.
 These swap suggestions can help you reach your weight loss goals.